 To order call toll free or send check or money order to the P.O.
 Box only.
-VISA/MC, American Express and C.O.D. welcome.
+VISAMC, American Express and C.O.D. welcome.
 Personal and company checks, allow 10 working days to clear.
 Specify computer type, if to back order or to send refund.
 California residents add 6.25% sales tax.
 Include phone number with order.
 All sales are final.
 Defective items will be replaced or money refunded, at our discretion.
 Call for Return Authorization number.
-We are not responsible tor suitability or compatability.
+We are not responsible for suitability or compatability.
 Restocking fee of 15% will apply.
-Shipping and handling: Continental U.S.- Software: add 5% (\$6.00 min), APO, FPO Alaska, Hawaii, Puerto Rico and Canada.
-Software: add 5% on in.
+Shipping and handling: Continental U.S.- Software: add 5% (\$0.00 min).
+APO, FPO Alaska, Hawaii, Poerto Rico and Canada.
+Software: add 5% of Min.
 Hardware: add 5% (\$10.00 min).
+ARO, FPO Alaska, Hawaii, Poerto Rico and Canada.
+Software: add 5% (\$10.00 min).